Develop5/PlaywrightAmazon/README.md

 ## Execute tests:

 And now tests can be executed through this command:
-    ./run_tests.sh localhost dev       (or production and regression or smoke)
+    ./run_tests.sh localhost dev       (or production, and regression or smoke)
             or
     ./run_tests.bat localhost dev
 Depending whether you are in Linux or Windows.
 (Both work for me)